-Moreover, security over the essential project assets, especially over assets which are essential to the project (e.g. certain types of specific machinery), is eventually used, normally by means of a pledge or mortgage, depending on the characteristics of the specific type of asset.
+Moreover, security over the essential project assets (e.g. certain types of specific machinery) is eventually used, normally by means of a pledge or mortgage, depending on the characteristics of such asset(s).

-Under Andorran law, the creation of security interest does not require notarisation or any formal requirement, except in the case of real estate mortgages, where it is mandatory to constitute these before an Andorran Public Notary.
-However, we recommend, as a matter of best practice, the granting of the security by means of a public deed, in order to increase the effectiveness of its enforceability against third parties.
+Under Andorran law, the creation of security interest does not require notarisation or any formal requirement, except in the case of real estate mortgages, which must be mandatorily constituted by public deed granted before an Andorran Public Notary.
+However, as a matter of best practice, it is recommended to formalise the granting of the security by means of a public deed, in order to increase the effectiveness of its enforceability against third parties.

-However, it has to be noted that under Andorran law, security does not provide equal rights to other common jurisdictions.
+However, under Andorran law, security does not provide equal rights to other common jurisdictions.
 Security in Andorra only grants the creditor a preferential position to receive his credit from a specific debtor's asset, in respect of other ordinary creditors, in case of insolvency of the debtor.